w3f/polkadot-wiki/docs/learn-staking.md

 ![claim_payout_reward](assets/claim_payout_reward.png)

 Finally, sign the transaction.
-You will notice that numerous transactions will occur, giving you all of the rewards up to this point at once.
+This is a batch transaction - you will notice that numerous transactions will be indicated by the UI, and giving you all of the rewards up to this point at once.

 ![claim_sign_tx](assets/claim_sign_tx.png)